jjosephbrownn/Modular-SuperCollider/Sequencers/Introduction.md

 	freq = Demand.kr(~clock,0,notes)};
 )`

 This is a simple random sequencer.
 The pitches are chose from the Drand UGen which cycles infinitely in a similar way to Prand.
 Demand.kr is triggered by ~clock (which could be any trigger or clock signal) and Drand UGen is called, firing out a random pitch from the array.
-The second argument is a reset value which can be used to start the UGens again.
-I just set this to 0 as I always write my earlier demand UGens to cycle until I tell them to stop.
+In Proxy Space this could then be plugged into some sort of sound object as the output of ~step is a control rate value.
+(The second argument is a reset value which can be used to start the UGens again.
+I just set this to 0 as I always write my earlier demand UGens to cycle until I tell them to stop).

+`(
+~harp = {
+	var osc1,osc2,env,sig,filt;

+	env = EnvGen.kr(Env.adsr(0.005,0.25,0.25,0.1),~clock);

+	osc1 = Resonz.ar(Pulse.ar(~step.kr, 0.5) * env,Latch.kr(LFNoise0.kr(1).range(100,1000),~clock),0.5);
+};
+)`

 Apart from the obvious selection of pitches this could be used to trigger samples (using a sort of "on off" system of 0s and 1s) or mutate other clocks and synths in inventive ways I havent thought of yet.

-I messed around a lot with this and Ive found it to be both the most interesting and simplest way of sequencing in SC.
+I messed around a lot with this and I've found it to be both the most interesting and simplest way of sequencing in SC.
 Pbinds require a SynthDefs which can be complex and time consuming and the marsh of Routines gets too abstract too quickly (and also requires a hell of a lot of code).
 This method for me sits in a comfortable middle position - it allows you to sequence hastily written sound sources while offering a nice amount of musical structure.
 Remember, we're trying to emulate modular synthesis performance - sometimes its better to start from scratch.